-You have two options here for selecting the camera operating mode and, thus, for determining the point in time of image acquisition.
+You have two options here for selecting the camera operating mode and, thus, for determining the point in time of image acquisition during program creation.

 In the "Continuous" camera operating mode, an image is recorded immediately after the corresponding button is pressed or after an image acquisition parameter is changed; the image is then displayed in the browser.